megabyte0x/SuperLlamaBazaar/Readme.md

    ```

 #### Step 5: Create DJ (Entity to change BGM)
 This entity will change the World's BGM on user's request who **holds Music Allowance Atomic Asset**.
+Upon selecting the music user will need to pay some more $PNTS to change the music.

 1. Run AOS in `entities`
 2. Save the Process Id for future reference.